 How do you fix an RV water pump that runs but doesn’t pump water?

 If your RV’s water pump is running, but you’re not getting any water, don’t panic.
-The most common reasons are a simple fix.
+The most common reason are a simple fix.
 First and foremost, check to see if you have water in your tank.
 You won’t be the first person to overlook this.
 The tank’s drain plug or valve under the RV can sometimes be left open, draining your tank.
 If your tank has sufficient water, the next step is to check your valves.

 If you’re starting the pump up for the first trip of the year, you may have a valve closed from winterizing the camper from the previous season.
 This situation is also true if you have a new RV and use the pump for the first time.
 Many RV setups will have a winterization setup at the pump.
 This setup allows you to pull antifreeze from a bottle, run it through the pump, and into your water lines.
 Simply closing this valve and opening the one to your water tank will fix this problem.
 If the pump doesn’t have access to water, it won’t be able to pressurize, and the RV water pump keeps running.

 Another common problem can be your hose connections.
 Check to ensure that you don’t have any kinks in your hoses attached to the pump.
 If the pump is in a tight space, the installers might have squeezed the hoses in there and created a kink, which can prevent water flow.